raularauj0/findMultiples/notes.md

 -not consisting of 0

 ## pomodoro 1
--create the base function
+-create the base function ✅

--Create the test to verify if function exists (return number one if function exists)
+-Create the test to verify if function exists (return number one if function exists) ✅

--valide the function to pass in test
+-valide the function to pass in test ✅

--refactoring some names and text
+-refactoring some names and text ✅

 ## pomodoro 2
--create the  test to verify if value is a number one( return one if value exists)
+-create the  test to verify if value is a number one( return one if value exists) 🚧

-- create the test to verify if limit is a number one( return one if limit exists)
+- create the test to verify if limit is a number one( return one if limit exists)🚧

-- test if value plus limit return 4 (should return 4 when value plus limit equals a two)
+- test if value plus limit return 4 (should return 4 when value plus limit equals a two) 🚧

 ## pomodoro 3 (restart again)
 - refactoring the domain ✅